A credit card debt settlement can help you avoid bankruptcy. But how do most people find themselves with too much debt?

 The tax impact of cancellation of debt income should be discussed with your tax advisor.

 We represent parties to credit card debt settlements in Spokane, Seattle, and throughout Washington and Idaho.
 Just email us, or give us a call at (509) 624-4600 if you’d like to discuss a credit card debt settlement, and learn more about resolving your outstanding debt on terms that you can afford.
-Or schedule a free phone consultation by clicking the button below.
+Or schedule a free phone consultation.